MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/enable-copilot-plugins-for-generative-ai.md

 ## Certified connector plugin

-You can also author plugin actions in Copilot Studio to use certified connectors, such as the connector for Salesforce or DocuSign that's available in Power Automate and let Copilot access the relevant data based on agent input.
+You can also author plugin actions in Copilot Studio to use certified connectors.
+For example, the connector for Salesforce or DocuSign that's available in Power Automate can let Copilot access the relevant data based on agent input.

 ## Configure settings for the custom connector and prompt plugins